 Why following a structured yet flexible meal plan is the most powerful nutrition strategy

-There are things I’ve changed my mind about over the years, but nothing will ever dissuade me from my belief that working from a daily meal plan is a great way to transform your body and health.
+There are things I’ve changed my mind about over the years, and there were things I learned I was wrong about.
+But nothing will ever dissuade me from my belief that working from a daily meal plan is a great way to transform your body and health.

 You don’t have to adopt all my “body-builder nutrition” rules.
 If you are paleo, go ahead, follow paleo rules.
 If you are vegan, follow vegan rules.
 If you are gluten intolerant, follow gluten intolerant rules.
 If you are low carb, follow your brand of low carb rules.
 These things don’t matter when creating meal plans.
 What matters is that you do create a meal plan and follow it.